se-edu/learningresources/contents/projectManagement/AgileDevelopment.md

 ## What is agile development?

-Popularised in 2001 by the [*Manifesto for Agile Software Development*](http://agilemanifesto.org/), agile development is essentially a software development method that is flexible, iterative and people-centric.
+Popularised in 2001 by the [*Manifesto for Agile Software Development*](http://agilemanifesto.org/), agile development is essentially a software development approach that can be adopted to manage a software project.

+Yet, you should not mistake agile development for any single method or framework (e.g. [Scrum](https://www.scrum.org/resources/what-is-scrum?gclid=EAIaIQobChMI2Y-34IDX2QIVwZWPCh3aUg7tEAAYASAAEgLPKvD_BwE)).
+Rather, you should see agile development as an overarching approach possessing several distinguishing characteristics as consolidated in the *Manifesto*.
+To further simplify these characteristics, agile development can be described as an approach that is flexible, iterative and people-centric.

 But what does "flexible, iterative and people-centric" really mean?
 To comprehend this, let us examine each characteristic individually.

----
+#### Agile development is "flexible"

 For a start, agile development is "flexible" because it gives a project more room to evolve over time.
 This is possible as agile development utilises a form of planning known as [adaptive planning](https://www.projectmanager.com/blog/how-to-plan-in-an-agile-environment), which means that planning is done continuously throughout a project rather than sticking rigidly to a fixed plan established at the start.
 As a result, planning can take into consideration the project's current progress, and change accordingly to allow the project's priorities and scope to evolve.

-To visualise this, let us consider an everyday scenario below:
+To visualise this, let us consider adaptive planning in a game below:

->Suppose a planner intends to transfer between airplanes, and the planner’s normal plan is to:
->1.
-Exit first airplane via arrival gate.
->2.
-Determine departure gate.
->3.
-Walk to the departure gate.
->4.
-Board second airplane via departure gate.
->In a small airport this prestored plan would work just fine.
-But in a larger airport, such as >Kennedy Airport, if the arrival and departure gates are in different terminals, the plan would >have to be refitted (e.g., the planner might have to take a shuttle between terminals).
-The >problem of adaptive planning (reasoning) is to take a prestored plan (piece of knowledge) such
->as the one shown above, and apply it to a novel set of circumstances...
+>Imagine playing the old Battleships Game.
+You are using a traditional business strategy, which means that you have to select all your moves up front and then sit back and wait to see if you have won.
+I am using an agile business strategy, which means I can make a move, see what happens, learn from this, and adapt.
+Guess who is more likely to win?
 >
->-- from [Adaptive Planning](http://onlinelibrary.wiley.com/store/10.1207/s15516709cog1203_3/asset/s15516709cog1203_3.pdf?v=1&t=jeef0qzp&s=ce2d7fe621eee0a3d7a4a25867e84fb22668d304) by Richard Alterman
+>-- from [An agile, adaptive business strategy](http://agileforeveryone.com/2015/04/24/agile-adaptive-business-strategy-with-scrum/) by Edwin Dando

----
+#### Agile development is "iterative"

 Secondly, agile development is "iterative" because it breaks product development work down into short cycles known as [iterations](https://www.agilealliance.org/glossary/iteration/).
 Each iteration involves going through planning, designing, coding and testing to result in a working product at the end of an iteration.
 However, a single iteration may not have added enough functionality to warrant a new release, so in reality multiple iterations are often required to release a new product or feature.
 Here is a diagram to illustrate this concept:

 ![Agile Development - Iterations](images/projectManagement-agileDev-iterations.jpg)

----
+#### Agile development is "people-centric"

 Thirdly, agile development is "people-centric" because it focuses heavily on collaboration and effective communication.
-In fact, there are many recommendations on how to form a good agile team, but the general consensus is that agile development involves [several crucial team roles](https://apiumhub.com/tech-blog-barcelona/building-agile-team/) that work in close relation with each other.
+In fact, there are many recommendations on how to form a good agile team.
+While the specifics vary in accordance with the framework that you choose, the general consensus remains that agile development involves several crucial team roles that work in close relation with each other.

 In particular, agile development also zooms in on direct and simple conversations as the main mode of communication.
 For example, popular agile frameworks like [Scrum](https://www.scrum.org/resources/what-is-scrum?gclid=EAIaIQobChMIrJLEjuPV2QIV1BuPCh17KwH_EAAYASAAEgKXPfD_BwE) and [Kanban](https://www.atlassian.com/agile/kanban) typically have daily meetings called stand-ups where participants meet for no more than 15 minutes while standing up.
 Each team member simply answers three questions: "what did I complete yesterday", "what will I work on today", and "am I blocked by anything?", quickly informing everyone of what is going on across the team.

----

 The key characteristics then enable our software projects to gain numerous benefits when agile development is adopted to manage the project.